Automated HTML canvas workflow with a custom generator script for photoshop

 I was responsible for building the native iOS and Android applications showcasing the advertisements and videos.
 I also advised and assisted development of the Avis and Volvo ads building out the UI, rich games, and interactions.

-The project won several Cannes Lions in 2012 including two Silver Cyber Lions for the project and a Bronze Mobile Lion for the Volvo ad.VIEW PROJECT
+The project won several Cannes Lions in 2012 including two Silver Cyber Lions for the project and a Bronze Mobile Lion for the Volvo ad.VIEW VIDEO

 Animated scrolling website showing how Google is helping the environment through their green initiatives